D31ty/Time-Management-System/README.md

 <h3>Description</h3>

-A online portal to manage daily tasks, weekly porgress, apply leave, arrange meeting, register for a new user, and other Time management functionalites.
+A online portal to manage daily tasks, weekly progress, apply leave, arrange meeting, register for a new user, and other Time management functionalities.